baenacc/baenacoco.github.io/_pages/about_einstein.md

-I am Alvaro Baena Rubio, a Full Stack JavaScript Developer and AWS Architect with a passion for building scalable, secure, and high-performance web solutions.
+I am Antonio Baena, a Full Stack JavaScript Developer and AWS Architect with a passion for building scalable, secure, and high-performance web solutions.
 With over five years of experience in software architecture, cloud computing, and modern web frameworks, I have helped businesses streamline processes, enhance security, and optimize performance through innovative digital solutions.

 I specialize in React, Node.js, TypeScript, and AWS, with strong expertise in API integrations, DevOps, and system scalability.
 My experience includes working with high-impact projects in banking, legal, and government sectors, leading architecture roadmaps, security best practices, and cloud migration strategies.